jsoma/selenium-github-actions/README.md

 To make it run the first minute of every hour.

-## Starting Chrome to do our scraping
+## How this all works

-To make it work, this repo does a few things.
+To make Selenium + GitHub Actions work, this repo does a few magic things.
 In a normal world, you start Chrome like this:

 ```python
 from selenium import webdriver